DrSLDR/eficode-wapp/ansible/README.md

 1. Perform a general system update
 2. Installs [neofetch](https://github.com/dylanaraps/neofetch), patches it, and sets it as systemwide MOTD.
-3. Installs and configures UFW
+3. Installs/ensures and configures UFW
+4. Creates/ensures a usergroup that allows sudo
+5. Creates a new user and grants it sudo